lorienmwood/04_express_33827617/README.md

 # Express Web Application
-A small web application built using Express.js.
-This project
+A small web application built using node.js and express.js.

 ## Technologies Used
-- Express.js – for handling web requests and routes
+- Express.js – for handling web requests/routes
 - Node.js – to run the server
-- HTML – for structing the webpages
+- HTML – for the webpages

 ## How to Install and Run Locally